 Before you travel it’s a good idea to get some idea of the conditions to expect to help your packing decisions.
 We will also give advice on this when discussing your safari.

 The weather can also effect which areas are possible to visit and potentially what the game viewing will be like, and with this, it can be a factor in the costs for the various camps depending on the time of year you would like to travel.
+We will discuss all this with you when planning the safari, but it is good to have an idea on the general conditions to expect prior to travel as this may effect the decision on which areas to go on safari.

 Cell Phone reception is becoming more and more widespread across Africa so check with your cell provider before you travel whether your service is available in that country or it is reasonably simple to buy a phone line and airtime plan at the airport when you arrive.
 More camps are now offering wi-fi availability for their guests however some are firmly against this or it is just not practical such as a small mobile tented camp.
 The usual plan in the more permanent camps is that either there will be a specific area in the camp where wi-fi is available or for more upmarket camps they are tending to make wi fi available in your room and it is not available in the public areas.
 It is not yet in all camps but this is quickly changing and if it is important to you let us know and we can advise what camps to choose.